-Niacin and niacinamide are required for the proper function of fats and sugars in the body and to maintain healthy cells.
-At high doses, niacin and niacinamide can have different effects.
-Niacin might help people with heart disease because of its beneficial effects on clotting.
-It may also improve levels of a certain type of fat called triglycerides in the blood.
-Niacinamide has no beneficial effects on fats and should not be used for treating high cholesterol or high fat levels in the blood.
+Niacin is required for the proper function of fats and sugars in the body and to maintain healthy cells.
+At high doses, niacin might help people with heart disease because of its effects on blood clotting.
+It might also improve levels of fats called triglycerides in the blood.

 Likely Effective for

 - Abnormal levels of cholesterol or blood fats (dyslipidemia).
 Taking niacin prescription products by mouth in doses of 500 mg or more improves cholesterol levels in people with abnormal cholesterol.
 Dietary supplement forms of niacin usually come in lower doses and don't seem to improve blood fat levels.

 - A disease caused by niacin deficiency (pellagra).
 Niacin prescription products are US FDA approved for preventing and treating pellagra.